zentrocdot/artificial-intelligence-tools/bash/README.md

 <p align="justify">I used the first time an ordered associative array in a <code>Bash</code> script.
 By default an associative array is unordered. by using a trick one can use an unordered associative array as ordered associative array.</p>

+<p align="justify">The aspect ratio of a given image is calculatied using the greatest common divisor of width and height of the image.</p>

 <p align="justify">If the aspect ratio <it>x:y</it> is in a range of 1.2 upt to 1.8, where  <it>x</it> is the large value and  <it>y</it> is the small value, it is calculated if the image can be used as wallpaper.</p>